Donald Trump sexual misconduct allegations: Ivana Trump (1989)

 Ivana Trump and Donald Trump married in 1977.
-Ivana stated in a deposition taken in 1989, during their divorce proceedings, that Donald had visited her plastic surgeon following which he had expressed anger and ripped out hair from her scalp.
+Ivana stated in a deposition taken in 1990, during their divorce proceedings, that Donald had visited her plastic surgeon following which he had expressed anger and ripped out hair from her scalp.
 Donald said the allegation was "obviously false".
 The book Lost Tycoon: The Many Lives of Donald Trump (1993), by Harry Hurt III, described the alleged attack as a "violent assault" during which Donald attacked Ivana sexually.
 According to the book, Ivana later confided to some of her friends that Donald had raped her.
 In a statement given just before the publication of Hurt's book, and included in the book, Ivana said:

 The Trumps' divorce was granted in December 1990 on grounds that Donald's treatment of Ivana, including his affair with Marla Maples, was "cruel and inhuman".
 According to Donald Trump's lawyer, Jay Goldberg, this was based on Trump's having been seen in public with Marla Maples in 1990.
 Their settlement had a confidentiality clause preventing Ivana from discussing the marriage or the divorce.
 In 1992, Trump sued Ivana for not honoring a gag clause in their divorce agreement by disclosing facts about him in her best-selling book, and Trump won a gag order.

-Years later, Ivana said she and Donald "are the best of friends".
+Years later (after Trump began his presidential campaign), Ivana said she and Donald "are the best of friends".
 In a July 2015 campaign endorsement, Ivana said: "I have recently read some comments attributed to me from nearly 30 years ago at a time of very high tension during my divorce from Donald.
 The story is totally without merit."